 3.2.4.
 Using copyrighted information in a way that violates the copyright.

 3.2.5.
-Breaking into NTA’s or another organisation’s system, or unauthorised use of a password / mailbox.
+Breaking into CST’s or another organisation’s system, or unauthorised use of a password / mailbox.

 3.2.6.
 Broadcasting unsolicited personal views on social, political, religious or other non-business related matters.